Point-M2AE: Multi-scale Masked Autoencoders for Hierarchical Point Cloud Pre-training: Appendix

-\paragraph{Multi-scale Masking.} To ease the understanding of our multi-scale masking strategy, we show the simplified masking pipeline in Figure~\ref{pipline}, and visualize the masked point clouds in Figure~\ref{vis}.
-In each row of Figure~\ref{vis}, we respectively visualize the input point cloud, the 3-scale representations, the reconstructed point cloud, and 3-scale masked point clouds.
-By the multi-scale masking strategy, we observe that the visible positions of masked point clouds are block-wise within one scale and consistent across scales, which is significant for our hierarchical pre-training.
+\paragraph{Multi-scale Masking Pipeline.} In Figure~\ref{pipline}, we show the simplified masking pipeline, which clearly illustrates how the mask is generated at the highest scale and back-projects to precedent layers.

 \paragraph{Learning Curves.} To compare the training with and without pre-training, we present their loss and accuracy curves on ModelNet40~\cite{modelnet40} and ScanObjectNN~\cite{scanobjectnn}.
-As shown in Figure~\cite{}, the curves with pre-training converge faster and achieve higher classification accuracy than the curves without pre-training.
+As shown in Figure~\ref{curvef}, the curves with pre-training converge faster and achieve higher classification accuracy than the curves without pre-training.
 This fully demonstrates the effectiveness of Point-M2AE's hierarchical pre-training.

-\paragraph{t-SNE~\cite{van2008visualizing}} In Figure~\ref{tsne}, we visualize the features distribution extracted by Point-M2AE before and after fine-tuning on ModelNet40~\cite{modelnet40}.
+\paragraph{t-SNE~\cite{van2008visualizing}.} In Figure~\ref{tsne}, we visualize the features distribution extracted by Point-M2AE before and after fine-tuning on ModelNet40~\cite{modelnet40}.
 As shown, Point-M2AE right after pre-training can already produce discriminative features for different categories without fine-tuning.
-On top of that, the fine-tuning further clusters the features of the same category and separates those of different categories.
+Then, the fine-tuning further clusters the features of the same category and separates those of different categories.

+\paragraph{Local Spatial Attention.} We visualize the attention weights with and without the local attention on ModelNet40~\cite{modelnet40} in Figure~\ref{f5}.
+As shown, with the local attention, the query point (marked by star) only has large attention values within a local spatial range (marked by yellow dotted circles), other than scattering over the entire 3D shape (marked by yellow arrows).
+This enables each point to concentrate more on neighboring local features in early stages for capturing detailed structures.

+\paragraph{Part Segmentation Results.} The fine-grained 3D patterns learned by our hierarchical architecture largely benefits 3D downstream tasks with dense prediction, e.g., part segmentation.
+In Figure~\ref{f7}, we compare our Point-M2AE with multi-stage, [H], and single-scale, [NH], architectures by visualizing the extracted point features and the segmentation results on ShapeNetPart~\cite{shapenetpart}.
+As shown, the multi-scale architecture predicts more fine-grained part labels for the objects.

-\section{Additional Ablation Study}
+\subsection{Additional Ablation Study}

 \paragraph{Transformer Stages.} Each stage in Point-M2AE encodes the corresponding scale of the point cloud.
 In Table~\ref{stages}, we explore the best stage number of both encoder and decoder for learning multi-scale point cloud features during pre-training.
 As reported, the 3-stage encoder with 2-stage decoder performs the best.
 If the decoder also has three stages as the encoder, and reconstructs the point cloud at the $1$-th scale, the performance would be adversely influenced.